-To apply for a place at this school in the normal admission round, you must complete a Common Application Form (CAF) online from the local authority in which you live.
-You are also requested to complete our Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 5 or 7 to 10.
-The SIF should be returned to: Admissions, St. Joseph's Catholic Primary School, Hanwell, London W7 3HU by 15th January 2026.
+To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
+You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 5 to 7.
+The Supplementary Information Form should be returned to

+St Gregory's Catholic Primary School, Woodfield Road, Ealing, London W5 1SL by 15th January 2023.